Yandex Cloud

 • Change the host class.

-• Change the disk type and increase storage size.
+• Change the disk type and expand the storage.

 • Configure Valkey™ servers as described in the Valkey™ documentation.
-For a list of supported settings, see the Valkey™ settings section and the API reference.
+For a list of supported settings, see Valkey™ settings and the API reference.

 • Change additional cluster settings.